What is the Community Artist in the Parks program?

 Is there mandatory training?

-You will be required to attend a 1-2 hour orientation session and up to four days of NPS history, safety, interpretive skills and resource information training sessions.
+You will be required to attend an orientation session and up to four days of NPS history, safety, interpretive skills and resource information training.

 Do I wear a uniform?